bschappa/diabetes/README.md

 Four types of models (generalized linear regression models, generalized linear models combined with lasso and ridge regression, random forests, and gradient boosting) were generated and tested.
 Multiple glm and rf models were tested, including median vs. kNN imputation of missing values and removal of any zero variance or near zero variance predictors.
 Models were initially evaluated by their AUC-ROC values.
 The best model from each type was then compared against each other by how long the scripts for each model to run 10 times.

 The random forest model with kNN imputation and removal of zero variance predictors had the highest AUC-ROC value of 0.7427.
-However, the time to run this random forest model was 3x that of the generalized linear models (glm_zv_knn and glmnet).
+However, the run time of this random forest model was 3x that of the generalized linear models (glm_zv_knn and glmnet).
 Ultimately, the glm model with kNN imputation and zero variance predictors removed was selected as it was faster than the glmnet with a negligible difference in AUC-ROC values (0.7206 vs. 0.7226).
 Generally, models with AUC-ROC scores between 0.70-0.80 are acceptable.

 The test set, diabetes_rw, contains all participants of the survey who did not have a confirmed diabetes diagnosis (diabetes = No, NA).
 The glm model with kNN imputation and without zero variance predictors will be used on the test dataset once to predict how many participants would be considered high-risk if they theoretically had diabetes.